 - If it is possible to move your employees to work from home – do it.

-- If you have to keep the business locations open, then ensure that your employees have proper protective equipment or anything that would make their work a safe environment.
+- If you have to keep the business locations open, ensure your employees have proper protective equipment or anything that would make their work a safe environment.

 The good news is that every crisis always comes to an end, even the Great Depression.
 We do realize that it’s never easy during the crisis period itself, but while we’re experiencing this decrease in activities and revenues, take this time to get ready for the next stage.

 If anything, this current situation showed us the benefits of being digital.
-Zoom stock prices nearly doubled since January 2020 (was $68.72 and today it’s $121.93, with the highest mark at $159.56).
-Restaurants had to close their doors to the visitors, but those that already provided delivery and had websites keep their heads above the water.
+Zoom stock prices nearly doubled since January 2020 ($68.72 before and today it’s $121.93, with the highest mark at $159.56).
+Restaurants had to close their doors to the visitors, but those that already provided delivery and had websites kept their heads above the water.
 Many other businesses are capitalizing on digital tools to help them continue their operations.

-Therefore, use this period to get your business ready for the digitization (if you’re not there yet) and strengthen your processes (both for those who are already digital and those who are not.)
+Therefore, use this period to get your business ready for digitalization (if you’re not there yet) and strengthen your processes (both for those who are already digital and those who are not.)